kirahsapong/protocol-validator/README.md

 Going further, you can save your `'blogpost/image'` record's `id` and `contextId` to use them as the `parentId` and `contextId` respectively for another new record at a `protocolPath` called `'blogpost/image/alt_text'`.

+8. Resulting protocols and records are also be logged to the console for further inspection if needed.

+### Protocol Defintion Vectors

+If you don't have a protocol definition ready to test out, you can get started with one of the [protocol definition test vectors](https://github.com/TBD54566975/dwn-sdk-js/tree/main/tests/vectors/protocol-definitions) shared in the [DWN SDK](https://github.com/TBD54566975/dwn-sdk-js).

 ## Local development

 ### Prerequisites